ssuppe/nightscout-mcp/README.md

     ```

 The server will start and listen on `http://localhost:3000/mcp`.
 You will see a confirmation message in the console.

+## TODO

+- [ ] Add additional read-only capabilities directly from the API (starting with Profiles)
+- [ ] Create helper tools (such as averages, percentiles, finding high and low times of day, etc)

 ## Contributing